Merchant One Review

 As you’ve probably guessed, our best advice is to run — not walk — away from Merchant One.
 While the company’s lineup of Clover products, availability of interchange-plus pricing, and lack of an automatic renewal clause are all positive features, they don’t come close to compensating for deceptive sales practices.
 A merchant account with Merchant One will almost inevitably be much more expensive and difficult to get out of than what you’ll be led to believe during the sales process.

-If you’re looking for Clover products, there are many other providers that can offer you this popular hardware brand for less money overall.
+If you’re looking for Clover products, there are many other Clover providers that can offer you this popular hardware brand for less money overall.
 Likewise, the company’s low monthly account fee won’t save you any money after you’ve paid all the other fees that it charges but doesn’t tell you about beforehand.
-If you’re looking to save money on credit card processing, check out our article, These 9 Cheapest Credit Card Processing Companies Will Save Your Small Business Money, for some recommendations.
+If you’re looking to save money on credit card processing, check out our article on the cheapest credit card processing companies.

 Merchant One ultimately receives a below-average score of just 2 out of 5 stars.
 Don’t be fooled by all those glowing Trustpilot reviews into thinking that this is a top-notch company — it’s not.
 Although it’s not the worst provider we’ve found, there are plenty of better alternatives on the market these days.